jwworth/jakeworth/content/blog/about.md

   original Rails application was my Hashrocket apprentice project.
 We [open-sourced][oss-til] TIL in early 2016, and today I maintain the project with my fellow Rocketeers.
 Written in Elixir/Phoenix.
+- [The Bell][bell]: My COVID-19 social-distancing project&mdash; a way to stay
+  connected when you're apart.
+Written in Elixir/Phoenix with WebSockets.
 - [Game of Life][gol]: My implementation Conway's Game of Life in React.js and TypeScript.
 - [JavaScript Equality][js-eq]: This application shows the JavaScript